 Utah woman survives week in SUV stuck in snow

-PARK VALLEY, Utah (AP) — Police say Michelle Richan was stranded for a week in snow and mud in rural Utah — but she was prepared.
+PARK VALLEY, Utah (AP) — Michelle Richan was stranded for a week in snow and mud in rural Utah — but she was prepared, police said.

-The Deseret News reports Richan got stuck on March 19 while traveling home to Brigham City from Eureka, Nevada.
+She got stuck March 19 on a remote road in the northwest corner of the state while traveling home to Brigham City from Eureka, Nevada, the Deseret News reported .

 Trapped without cellphone service, she decided to stay put, spending her time collecting firewood and burning fires.

+A week after she got stuck, a pilot spotted her from his small plane and radioed searchers on the ground.

+"I spotted something orange, so I just went really low to look at it and saw her actually running out of the car," pilot Ivo Zdarsky said.

-A pilot spotted Richan from his small plane and radioed searchers.
-A snowplow driver found her Tuesday and freed her vehicle.
+A snowplow driver found Richan Tuesday and freed her vehicle.
+She was reunited with her family in Park Valley.

-Richan says she carries survival gear when she travels because she likes to go to remote places.
+Richan's daughter, Kaylee Vaughan, said it was a "terrifying and exciting" ordeal.

+When she got the call that her mother was OK, Vaughan said, "I almost was in shock and was kind of like, 'I don't believe you.
+I have to see it for myself because it's been so long and it's been such a crazy rollercoaster of emotions and just thoughts.'"

 Information from: Deseret News, http://www.deseretnews.com